Magnificent-12/movie-app/README.md

     # Happy Coding :)

-**If you have any questions please feel free to reach out Majra, Emir or Zlaja on Slack.**
+**If you have any questions please feel free to reach out Majra, Amer or Zlaja on Slack.**